Incredible Day Trips From New York (You Should Explore)

 Distance: 29 miles

-Can you imagine getting to personally visit the setting of Washington Irving’s The Legend of Sleepy Hollow
+Can you imagine getting to personally visit the setting of Washington Irving’s The Legend of Sleepy Hollow?

-This small town was once famous for its milling and farming, but today, its fame comes from its Halloween festivities throughout the month of October, when the town bursts to life with haunted hayrides, parades, live music, and spooky decor all over.
+This small town was once famous for its milling and farming, but today, its fame comes from its Halloween festivities throughout October, when the town bursts to life with haunted hayrides, parades, live music, and spooky decor all over.
 Of course, the Headless Horseman is part of the festivities.

 While here, make sure you check out The Sleepy Hollow Cemetery, with tours available day and night.